tomhrr/cosh/doc/all.md

 All conversions to string (e.g. `str`, `readline`, `f<`) will replace invalid UTF-8 sequences with `U+FFFD REPLACEMENT CHARACTER`.

+For using as a shell within Vim, the following configuration options should help:

+    set shellcmdflag=-e
+    set noshelltemp

 #### Caveats and pitfalls

 Opening a file and using regular expression matching to find a